Chen Tuan: Biography and legends

 Little is certain about his life, including when and where he was born.
-He was born around the end of the Five Dynasties and Ten Kingdoms period (907 AD - 960 AD) and the start of the Song Dynasty (960 AD - 1279 AD), possibly in what is now Luyi in Henan Province.
-By another account, he was born in Zhenyuan of Haozhou (today's Anhui Province).
+He was born around the end of the Five Dynasties and Ten Kingdoms period (907 AD – 960 AD) and the start of the Song dynasty (960 AD – 1279 AD), possibly in what is now Luyi in Henan province.
+By another account, he was born in Zhenyuan of Haozhou (today's Anhui province).

 Chen is said to have been astonishingly intelligent and erudite in his childhood.

 According to certain Taoist schools who claim him as a founder, he lived two decades of a secluded life in the Nine Room Cave on Mount Wudang, though traveled frequently.
-In the first year of Xiande Period of Later Zhou Dynasty (954) he is known to have been living on the Mount Hua, one of the five sacred mountains of China.
+In the first year of the Xiande period of the Later Zhou dynasty (954), he is known to have been living on the Mount Hua, one of the five sacred mountains of China.

-The story goes that Chen Tuan had planned a career at the Imperial court, but flunked the state examination and became a hermit sage instead.
+The story goes that Chen Tuan had planned a career at the imperial court but flunked the state examination and became a hermit sage instead.
 Thus, as a student he was conversant with the Confucian classics, history, and the theories of various schools of thought.
-Among the Confucian classics, he was particularly fond of the Yi jing (Book of Changes), which he was unable to put down.
+Among the classics, he was particularly fond of the Yi jing (Book of Changes), which he was unable to put down.
 Apart from the classics, he was said to be conversant with medical principles, astronomy and geography, and famous for his poems as well.

 Chen Tuan had a good command of primordial Yi learning, taught the River Chart and Luo River Book as well as the Infinite and Taiji Charts.
-As an important teacher of Taoist doctrines who pioneered the Confucian school of idealist philosophy of the Song and Ming Dynasties, he had a profound influence upon later generations.
+As an important teacher of Taoist doctrines who pioneered the Confucian school of idealist philosophy of the Song and Ming dynasties, he had a profound influence upon later generations.

-Having rejected the emperor's orders and edicts, he was still conferred the title of "Master Xi Yi" (Master of the Inaudible and Invisible) by the Emperor Taizong of the Song Dynasty.
-During the first year of Duangong Period (988), Chen appointed his disciples to cut a stone chamber in the Zhao Chao Valley (later renamed Xi Yi Valley); then Chen Tuan presented a report to the imperial court in which he wrote the following note: "I will die soon.
-I am about to leave, nowadays I’m transformed in the Zhang Chao Valley at the foot of Lotus Peak on the 22nd day of the tenth month of the lunar calendar."
+Having rejected the emperor's orders and edicts, he was still conferred the title of "Master Xi Yi" (Master of the Inaudible and Invisible) by the emperor Taizong of the Song dynasty.
+During the first year of Duangong period (988), Chen appointed his disciples to cut a stone chamber in the Zhao Chao Valley (later renamed Xi Yi Valley); then Chen Tuan presented a report to the imperial court in which he wrote the following note: "I will die soon.
+I am about to leave, nowadays I'm transformed in the Zhang Chao Valley at the foot of Lotus Peak on the 22nd day of the tenth month of the lunar calendar."
 By the time he died when he cupped his cheek in his hand his facial features remained unchanged.